Improve Microsoft Access Database Performance

-The number of simultaneous users that can use a Microsoft Access Database system varies from 5 to 30.
-The big difference in the number of users that can be supported relates to how well the Microsoft Access Database system has been optimised.
+The number of simultaneous users that can use a Microsoft Access Database Application varies from 5 to 30.
+The big difference in the number of users that can be supported relates to how well the Microsoft Access Database Application has been optimised.

 Microsoft Access Split Database Architecture

-In order to create a multi-user administration system, the Access Database is split into Front-End and a Back-End databases.
+In order to create a multi-user administration Application, the Access Database is split into Front-End and a Back-End databases.

 The Front-End Access Database on each user's PC, contains the Forms and Visual Basic code.
 The Back-End Access Database contains the records shared by the users.

 Improving Application efficiency

 Increasing the number of users that can get reasonable performance involves increasing the Front-End Database and Back-End Database efficiency, as well as reducing Network traffic.
 The problems may be caused by complex applications, the Visual Basic coding, the Front-End and Back-End Database structures or Access Database limitations.

 If your Database application is constrained by the limitations of Microsoft Access, I may recommend a migration to Microsoft SQL Server.
 But before this option is chosen, there is usually much that can be done to improve performance and reduce the bottlenecks.